After raising tuition, UI expanding Illinois Commitment program

 The increase ends a five-year freeze, with base tuition for in-state undergraduates increasing by $218 — to $12,254 a year — at the Urbana campus.

-The administration sought the increase to help pay for hiring and retaining more faculty.
+The UI administration sought the increase to help pay for hiring and retaining more faculty.